From Fragmented to Fluid: Simplifying ServiceRadar with Elixir, Rust, and CloudNativePG

 Defense in depth.
 Identity lives in the application layer where it belongs.
 Sessions, scopes, and RBAC flow through the same runtime that serves the UI—no external gateway required to enforce access control.

 Simpler IAM.
-Guardian-driven JWTs and Phoenix plugs replace Kong + custom JWKS/OAuth, making multi-tenancy a first-class part of the platform rather than an afterthought bolted onto the edge.
+Guardian-driven JWTs and Phoenix plugs replace Kong + custom JWKS/OAuth, keeping auth in one place rather than spread across edge proxies.

 Streaming Without a Separate Engine